USFCA-MSDS/MSDS-631/README.md

 # Class details
 INSTRUCTOR.
 Mustafa Hajij.
-Class dates : May 22, 2023 - Jun 30, 2023
-Lectures are Tuesday and Friday between 10am and 12pm San Francisco-101 Howard 155
+San Francisco-101 Howard 155

 INSTRUCTION FORMAT.
 Class runs for 1:50 hours 2 day/week.
 Instructor-student interaction during lecture is encouraged and we'll mix in mini-exercises, final project and attendance.
 All programming will be done in the Python 3 programming language, unless otherwise specified.